Vasile Goldiș: Before the war

-In 1893 he became a member of the Romanian National Party and collaborator of the Tribuna newspaper in Sibiu.
-Between 1895 - 1901 he acted as secretary at the Society for the Creation of the Romanian Theater which sponsored young Romanian actors from Transylvania.
+In 1893 he became a member of the Romanian National Party and a collaborator in the Tribuna newspaper in Sibiu.
+Between 1895 and 1901 he acted as secretary at the Society for the Creation of the Romanian Theater which sponsored young Romanian actors from Transylvania.

-Since 1905 Vasile Goldiș devoted himself to the political activity.
+Since 1905 Vasile Goldiș devoted himself to political activity.
 On 10 January 1905 at the Romanian National Party (RNP) convention he demanded that passive resistance towards the governments in Budapest and Vienna be put aside and asked for a new active and dynamic tactic in the struggle for more political rights of the Romanians in Austria-Hungary.

 This tactic, known as the "new activism", was not immediately adopted by the party but all the leaders were consonant with the idea.
 He wrote together with Emanoil Ungureanu and Ioan Mihu a memorandum on behalf of the RNP to the Hungarian government on 13 September 1910.

 The memo stated the following requests: the legal recognition on the National Romanian Party, the implementation of the universal vote and the repeal of the Apponyi educational law.
 All these requests were rejected, the RNP was dissolved and merged with other parties in Hungary.

 The differences in opinions in the National Party concerning the talks with the Hungarian government sparked between 1910 and 1911 dissidences within the party.
 As a result, two separate wings formed: the radical wing, represented by the young members of the party, grouped around the Tribuna newspaper (Octavian Goga, Ilarie Chendi, Onisifor Ghibu, Vasile Bocu) and the moderate wing, represented by the older members of the party.

 At first Vasile Goldiș joined the moderates, but after he had realized that this conflict would have irreparable consequences on the activity of the party, he suggested (together with Aurel Lazăr, Ioan Suciu, Vasile Lucaciu, and Ștefan Cicio Pop) a compromise in order to preserve the political unity of the Romanians in Transylvania.

 Under these circumstances, in January 1911 he was appointed head of the Românul newspaper, published at Arad.
 Românul would become the voice of the Romanian political struggle after the close-down of the Tribuna newspaper in March 1912.